 Instructions

-- In a small sauce pan, simmer oats in 1 cup of milk until soft, about 10 minutes.
-Immediately transfer to a bowl to cool.
+- In a small sauce pan, combine the oats and 1 cup of the milk.
+Bring to a simmer and cook until soft, about 12 minutes.
+Transfer to a bowl to cool.

-- In a blender combine the remaining 2 cups of milk and the cashews.
+- In a blender combine the remaining 2 cups of milk and 1 cup cashews.
 Blend on high until completely smooth.
-Add the cooled oatmeal, maple syrup, vanilla, salt, and gin/vodka, if using, and blend again.
+Stop to scrape down the sides if needed, so there aren't any unblended bits.
+Next, add the cooked oats, maple syrup, vanilla, salt, and alcohol, if using.
+Blend again until smooth.
 Refrigerate until cold.

 - Churn the mixture according the instructions for your ice cream maker.
-At this point the ice cream will be softer than a typical soft serve consistency.
-Transfer it to a freezer-safe container, cover, and freeze for about 4 hours.
+At this point the ice cream will be similar to soft serve consistency.
+For a firmer, scoop-able texture, transfer to a freezer-safe container, cover, and freeze for 3-4 hours.

-- Around the 4 hour mark, and definitely once the ice cream has been in the freezer longer, it will be too hard to scoop right away.
-It's important to let the ice cream soften at room temperature for about 15 minutes before serving.
+- Around the 4 hour mark, and definitely once the ice cream has been in the freezer overnight, it will be too hard to scoop right away.
+It's important to let the oat ice cream soften at room temperature for about 10 minutes before serving.

 Notes